KimSangYeon-DGU/MultiChat/README.md

 # MultiChat
 ## What is it?
-This is a program for multi chatting and it is implemented by using Versatile Socket
+This is a program for multi chatting using TCP Socket and it is implemented by using Versatile Socket

 https://github.com/KimSangYeon-DGU/Versatile_Socket